liornagar799/Ex3/README.md

 ## Planning of the main departments:

-**Node**  This class implement NodeData interface, represents the set of operations applicable on a node in a weighted graph.
+**Node** represents the set of operations applicable on a node in a weighted graph.

 **DiGraph**This class implement #GraphInterface interface:The interface has a road-system or communication network in mind and should support a large number of nodes (over 100,000).
 The GraphInterface class represents a Directional Weighted Graph,with effective representation.